hsed/icmesh/mbed/README.md

 1. Download the GNU compiler toolchain from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads. ~~Broken links for the latest links.~~

-1. Extract the files using `tar -xvjf gcc-arm-none-eabi-6-2017-q1-update-linux.tar.bz2`. ~~Add the extracted files to the path.~~
+1. Extract the files using `tar -xvjf gcc-arm-none-eabi-6-2017-q1-update-linux.tar.bz2`. ~~Add the extracted files to the path (not needed).~~

 1. Navigate to /mbed-os-exapmle-blinky/mbed-os/tools/settings.py and set the **GCC_ARM_PATH** to the path of your tools.
-This should be the bin folder, for example: "/<ROOT>/<SOME_PATH>/gcc-arm-none-eabi-6-2017-q1-update/bin".
+This should be the bin folder, for example: `/home/user/gcc-arm-none-eabi-6-2017-q1-update/bin`.

 1. Enter `mbed compile -t GCC_ARM -m lpc11u24` and it will compile.
 Copy the bin to the mbed directory and enjoy!